vcereced/philosopher/README.md

   <p align="center">
     I never thought philosophy would be so deadly<br>
-    Project minishell of 42 school
+    Project philosophers of 42 school
     <br />
 	</p>
 </p>